arsalfadilah/simple-ftgo-ui/README.md

 ## Getting Started

-First you should clone this spring boot application
+First you should clone this spring boot application and run services

 https://github.com/luthfimaajid/workshop79-microservices